An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: Discussion

+It is worth remarking that the proposed sequential algorithm (Algorithm 2) is not restricted to the EI-optimality for constructing optimal designs.
+The proposed sequential algorithm can be extended to other optimality criteria when the directional derivative $\phi(\xi',\xi)$ of optimality criterion in \eqref{eqn:dirder} exists.
+Although the convergence property of the proposed algorithm (Theorem \ref{thm:cong-algo2}) in Section \ref{section: Algorithm 2} is stated in the context of $\EI$-optimality, a proof on the convergence of the proposed algorithm for general $\Phi_p$-optimality is provided in the appendix.
+As the $\EI$-optimlity has the same mathematical structure as $\Phi_1$-optimality, the convergence of the algorithm still holds.
 Note that this work focuses on the local EI-optimal designs for the generalized linear models, which depends on given regression coefficients.
-To alleviate this limitation, we will further investigate the robust EI-optimal design for the GLMs.
-One possibility is to establish a tight upper bound for the integrated mean squared error in Lemma \ref{lem:IMSE} to relax the dependency on the regression coefficients.
-Then we can modify the proposed algorithm in search of optimal designs based on the robust optimality criterion constructed according to the upper bound.
-Hickernell and Liu \cite{hickernell02} developed some theoretical results in a similar direction for linear regression models under model uncertainty, and Li and Hickernell \cite{14li} extended the results to linear regression models with gradient information.
+The parameter dependence problem in the design of GLMs is an important yet challenging issue (\citeO{06khu, woods2006designs}).
+For instance, the EI-efficiency of the compromise design proposed by \citeI{woods2006designs} relative to the local EI-optimal design under three model specifications (see \citeO{woods2006designs}) are $49\%$, $80\%$ and $92\%$.
+Bayesian or pseudo-Bayesian approaches are generally recognized as an appealing solution to address the parameter dependence issue.
+For our proposed method of EI-optimal design, we will further investigate the robust EI-optimal design for the GLMs.
+One possibility is to establish a tight upper bound for the integrated mean squared error to relax the dependency on the regression coefficients.
+Then we can modify the proposed algorithm in search of optimal designs based on the robust optimality criterion constructed according to the upper bound. \citeI{hickernell02} developed some theoretical results in a similar direction for linear regression models under model uncertainty, and \citeI{14li} extended the results to linear regression models with gradient information.

+We would like to remark that the proposed method may not have great computational efficiency when the candidate pool gets very large.
+One direction for tackling this issue is to better take advantage of the information on probability measure in the design region for constructing the design.
+For example, one can modify the selection of candidate pool based on the probability measure in the design region.
+Another interesting point is that the support points in the optimal design can be outside of the prediction region of interest, which could be a potential limitation of the proposed method.